The Existence of Pinch Runner Specialists

 The decision to deploy a pinch runner has a clear break-even point.
 Comparing win expectancy when sending an 80% success rate pinch runner versus not in a one-run game from the seventh inning onward with a runner on first, pinch runner deployment often increases win probability by approximately 3-5%.
 However, this must be weighed against the cost of losing the replaced player's batting ability.
 For dedicated pinch runners, this cost is essentially zero since they were not expected to bat.
 Conversely, pinch-running for a key hitter requires considering the lost offensive contribution for remaining innings.
 Manager Okada of Hanshin utilized Kai Ueda as his pinch running ace in 2023, boosting win rates in close late-game situations.
 Hanshin's winning percentage in games where Ueda was deployed as a pinch runner exceeded 60%, demonstrating strong cost-effectiveness for a single bench spot.

-Historical Pinch Runner Specialists
+Notable Pinch Runner Specialists in NPB History

 The Future and Challenges of Pinch Runner Tactics